-Fact: Nope.
-There’s no specific start day when flu season begins.
+Fact: Untrue.
+There’s no specific start day when flu season begins or ends.
 It varies each year depending on location around the world.
 In Michigan, flu season officially kicks off whenever levels of flu infections begin to rise above normal levels.
 It usually happens between fall and spring months, with peaks in—you guessed it—the winter months of January and February.
-That’s why it’s best to get your flu shot right away.
+That’s why it’s best to get your flu shot in preparation for levels rising.

-5. Myth: It’s better to wait to get the flu vaccine so you’re covered during peak winter months.
+5. Myth: It’s better to wait to get the flu vaccine until peak winter months.

-Fact: Sorry procrastinators, but this one’s also a no. Since flu seasons vary, kicking off in the fall, it’s best to get vaccinated as soon as it’s available so you can be fully protected all season long.
-In fact, the CDC recommends getting your flu shot by the end of October for optimal protection—since it takes about two weeks after vaccination for antibodies to develop in the body that protect against flu virus infection.
+Fact: Although plausible, this remains false.
+Since flu seasons vary, kicking off in the fall, it’s best to get vaccinated as soon as it’s available so you can be fully protected through all seasons.
+The CDC recommends getting your flu shot by the end of October for optimal protection—since it takes about two weeks after vaccination for antibodies to develop in the body that protect against flu virus infection.
 The flu shot does not stop “working” as good the longer you have it.

 6. Myth: It’s too late to get the flu shot if you wait until winter.

 Fact: Also false – building on the point above, if life happens and you do end up not being able to get a flu shot sooner, know it is better to get it late than never.
 Vaccination can still help you as long as flu viruses are going around.
-This means if you haven’t gotten your flu shot by Turkey Day, it can still help to get it in December or even later.
+This means if you haven’t gotten your flu shot by Thanksgiving, it can still help to get it in December or even later.
 With the season being so long and unpredictable, flu viruses can still be spreading around as late as May.

-Fact: Sorry flu shot fans.
-According to the CDC, studies have not shown a benefit from getting more than one flu shot during the same season.
-The only exception is some children ages 6 months through 8 years—like those getting vaccinated for the first time.
+Fact: Unfortunately, the answer is no. According to the CDC, studies have not shown a benefit from getting more than one flu shot during the same season.
+The only exception is some children ages 6 months through 8 years—those getting vaccinated for the first time.
 Your child’s doctor or health care provider can tell you if this is needed and help you schedule the two doses at least four weeks apart.

 8. Myth: The “stomach flu” is the same as the flu.

-Fact: While neither is a fun time, they aren’t the same.
+Fact: While neither is a fun time, they are not the same.
 The terms are often confused, but they are different diseases.
 Stomach flu is used to describe nausea, vomiting or diarrhea.
-These symptoms can be caused by many different viruses, bacteria or even parasites.
-While vomiting, diarrhea, nausea or feeling “sick to your stomach” can sometimes be related to the flu—mostly in children—they’re rarely the main symptoms of true influenza.
+Such symptoms can be caused by many different viruses, bacteria or even parasites.
+While vomiting, diarrhea, nausea, or feeling “sick to your stomach” can sometimes be related to the flu—mostly in children—they’re rarely the main symptoms of true influenza.
 The flu is a respiratory disease and not a stomach or intestinal disease.